 Specialty pharmaceutical maker Allergan (formerly Actavis) isn't content with leading a generic life.
 Although formerly #3 in the global generics market behind Teva Pharmaceutical and Sandoz, Allergan has reinvented itself as a branded growth pharmaceutical.
 In 2016 the company sold its portfolio of more than 1,000 generic products to Teva for $40.5 billion.
 Allergan is now focused on expanding the number of branded drugs in its portfolio.
 These drugs are principally geared at urology and women's health.
 In 2016 Allergan and US-based Pfizer called off their planned $160 billion merger, citing tax reasons.

 In 2014, after acquiring Forest Laboratories, then-named Actavis reorganized its business structure.
 Its new North American Brands segment was given responsibility for patent-protected and off-patent products sold in North America.
 The North American Generics and International segment sold and marketed off-patent products in North America and all products, including over-the-counter products in international markets; it also included the third-party business, Medis, a provider of pharmaceutical development services that outlicenses more than 200 products to customers in more than 100 countries.

-The Anda Distribution division -- accounting for about 15% of revenues -- focuses on distributing generic, brand, and OTC products from more than 350 drug manufacturers to pharmacies, hospitals, doctors' offices, and other health care providers.
-Distribution is handled by subsidiary Anda, Inc., and its divisions, which stock more than 12,000 products.
-Anda is the fourth-largest generics product distributor in the US.
-In 2016, after selling its generics business to Teva Pharmaceutical, Allergan agreed to sell Anda to Teva for $500 million.
+The company's former Anda Distribution division -- accounting for about 15% of revenues in 2014 -- focused on distributing generic, brand, and OTC products from more than 350 drug manufacturers to pharmacies, hospitals, doctors' offices, and other health care providers.
+Distribution was handled by subsidiary Anda, Inc., and its divisions, which stocked more than 12,000 products.
+In 2016, after selling its generics business to Teva Pharmaceutical, Allergan sold Anda to Teva for $500 million.